Skip to main content

 Estrogen, while central to female reproductive health, also affects vascular elasticity and cholesterol metabolism in both sexes, albeit through different mechanisms and concentrations.
 A decline in these hormonal levels, whether due to aging or other factors, can alter the cardiovascular landscape, potentially contributing to changes in heart function and blood vessel integrity.

 Consider the impact of age-related hormonal shifts.
-As men age, naturally decline, a process sometimes termed andropause.
+As men age, testosterone levels naturally decline, a process sometimes termed andropause.
 This reduction can correlate with changes in body composition, including increased visceral fat, which is known to contribute to cardiovascular risk.
 Similarly, women experience significant hormonal fluctuations during perimenopause and a more pronounced decline in estrogen following menopause.

 These shifts are associated with alterations in lipid profiles, endothelial function, and systemic inflammation, all of which are pertinent to cardiovascular well-being.
 Recognizing these physiological transitions allows for a more informed approach to maintaining health.